Crosspii/FootChats/README.md

 🗣️ Friendly Banter: Enjoy friendly banter and conversations while respecting the diverse opinions within the football community.

+#### Join Foot Chats today and be part of the Premier League's most vibrant online community.
+Share your love for the game, connect with fellow fans, and celebrate the highs and lows of each season together.
+Whether your team is soaring or struggling, Foot Chats is your go-to platform for all things Premier League!"

+## What's in each file:
+* app.py contains all of the project's main functions
+* utility.py contains some of the project's extra functions
+* project.db is the database that registers all of the various accounts and messages
+* templates/ contains all of the project's pages like the login, register, chat
+* static/ contains the app's javasript, css files, and all the pngs for the clubs

 ---

 ## How to run the application: